 Life events can play an important role in deciding which employee benefits to choose and how much you pay.
 For example, the birth of a child might mean switching to family coverage for health insurance.
 Recently married?
 You and your spouse should do a side-by-side comparison of the benefits offered by your employers to see which ones best meet your needs.
 It’s possible you might decide to choose some benefits from each package because of the cost or coverage.
 Of course, both of you should consider contributing as much as possible to any workplace retirement plans.
 Have adult children under the age of 26?
 See if they can get medical coverage through their own employer.
 If so, you may not need to keep them on yours.

-Open enrollment is a good time to review your 401(k) or 403(b) plan to see if your retirement savings is on track.
-For 2018, you can generally contribute up to $18,500 if you’re under age 50 or $24,500 if you’re over.
-(2019 limits haven’t been released yet.)
+It's a good idea to review your 401(k) or 403(b) plan to see if your retirement savings is on track.
+For 2020, you can generally contribute up to $19,500 if you’re under age 50 or $26,000 if you’re over.
 If you’re not doing the maximum, consider contributing enough to receive any employer matching contributions.
 It’s almost like “free money” for your retirement.

-You’ll likely have your choice of multiple health care plans with varying premiums, deductibles, co-payments, and services.
-One way to help narrow down your choices is to estimate your expenses for 2019 based on your out-of-pocket costs for this year.
-For example, if you went to the doctor once in 2018 and expect to go only once next year, a higher-deductible, lower-premium plan might be the way to go.
+When reviewing your medical benefit options, you’ll likely have your choice of multiple health care plans with varying premiums, deductibles, co-payments, and services.
+One way to help narrow down your choices is to estimate your expenses for the upcoming year based on your out-of-pocket costs for the past year.
+For example, if you went to the doctor once in 2019 and expect to go only once next year, a higher-deductible, lower-premium plan might be the way to go.
 The reverse may be true if you or a family member have a chronic condition.

 Your employer might also offer a health savings account (HSA), which is way to save and pay for future health care costs.
 HSAs offer the potential for tax-deductible contributions, tax-deferred growth, and tax-free distributions for qualified medical expenses.
 Plus, you can generally take your account with you when you retire.
-For 2019, the contribution limit is $3,500 for individuals ($7,000 for families).
+For 2020, the contribution limit is $3,550 for individuals ($7,100 for families).
 If you’re age 55 or older, you can contribute an additional $1,000.
+Russell reminded us, "In order to fund a HSA, you must pick a high-deductible health plan from your employer.
+If you do have a high-deductible health plan offering, some employers will contribute to your HSA for you as part of their benefit offering, so be sure to ask about this."

 Still not sure which medical plan to pick?
 See if there’s a comparison tool you can use to help evaluate your options.